howdocom/howdo-slate/source/index.html.md

 ## Industry/Sector Focus
 The accelerator space is saturated with incumbents that have controlled the generic market for years.
 Most corporate accelerators have addressed their lagged entry by focusing on their specific vertical.

-[WP IMPORT: BLOCKQUOTE] “Corporate accelerators are concentrated in two industries that are being transformed by digital technologies.
+> “Corporate accelerators are concentrated in two industries that are being transformed by digital technologies.
 Fifty percent of corporations that have launched accelerators are within the technology, media, and telecom industry; 23 percent are in financial services.
 Corporations within these industries should pay particular attention to this emerging innovation model—as their competitors already are.
 Corporations in industries with lower accelerator adoption may want to explore the model as a distinctive innovation tactic that may help drive unique capabilities among their peers.”
 (Deloitte, Article)

-[WP IMPORT: BLOCKQUOTE] “Deep sector focus oriented towards a startup’s maturity level is a significant value-add for a startup.
+> “Deep sector focus oriented towards a startup’s maturity level is a significant value-add for a startup.
 There is a striking relationship between sector focus and our success metric.
 We find that 70% of those in the top quartile of success have a deep sector focus; the second and third quartile both have 50% who have a sector focus and only 10% of those in the lowest quartile of success have a sector focus.”
 (Unitus Seed Fund, Survey)

-[WP IMPORT: BLOCKQUOTE] “A major benefit of focusing on teams in one sector is that the ventures benefit from sharing expertise because they are working on related problems or technologies.
+> “A major benefit of focusing on teams in one sector is that the ventures benefit from sharing expertise because they are working on related problems or technologies.
 Similar teams in one cohort also facilitate collaborating with investors and partners who are active in the particular sector.”
 (Thomas Kohler, Study)

-[WP IMPORT: BLOCKQUOTE] “By concentrating on one specific sector, the accelerator management team can develop the necessary sector–specific knowledge and expertise to identify and exploit the economic potential of entrepreneurial teams.”
+> “By concentrating on one specific sector, the accelerator management team can develop the necessary sector–specific knowledge and expertise to identify and exploit the economic potential of entrepreneurial teams.”
 (Nesta, Report)

-[WP IMPORT: BLOCKQUOTE] “Sitting side-by-side and engaging deeply with larger corporations in a startup-up’s area of focus opens up access to global value chains and allows them to take advantage of other synergies that accelerate a business, including hands-on mentorship and exposure to the corporate partner’s executives, employees, and customers.”
+> “Sitting side-by-side and engaging deeply with larger corporations in a startup-up’s area of focus opens up access to global value chains and allows them to take advantage of other synergies that accelerate a business, including hands-on mentorship and exposure to the corporate partner’s executives, employees, and customers.”
 (DEEP Centre, Report)

 Introduction to slide